-New Bullards Bar Dam Spillway is an overflow-type spillway with a width of 106 feet and a crest elevation of 1,902 feet.
-Control gates on the spillway consist of three Tainter Gates measuring 30 feet wide and 54 feet tall, and hoisted by 10 horsepower (hp) drum hoists.
+The New Bullards Bar Dam Spillway is an overflow-type spillway with a width of 106 ft and a crest elevation of 1,902 ft.
+Control gates on the spillway consist of three Tainter Gates measuring 30 ft wide and 54 ft tall, and hoisted by 10 horsepower drum hoists.
 The maximum design capacity of the spillway is 160,000 cfs.